GabrielvMarinho/Obsidian/Tech/Software/Processes/Deploy/CD Pipelines/CD/CD Pipelines.md

-- You push code to the `master` branch.
+- You push code to the repo.

 - The pipeline runs on a clean/empty [[Operating System]] to ensure consistency.